Controllability and Vector Potential

-Theorem 2.2 implies that if the system determined by a free submodule is controllable, then its cancellation ideal cannot be principal.
-In other words, we have the following corollary. \begin{corollary} Suppose that $\F$ is an injective cogenerator, and suppose that the mini- mum number of elements required to generate the submodule $P \subset A^k$ is equal to $k$ (i.e. suppose $\ell = k$ in our notation).
-If $\ker_\F(P)$ is controllable, then $P$ is not free. \end{corollary} Proof: Let $P(\del)$ be a $k \times k$ matrix whose rows is a minimum set of generators for $P$.
-Then the cancellation ideal $\frak{i}_k(P)$ is a principal ideal of $A$, generated by the determinant of $P(x)$.
+The following corollary is immediate. \begin{corollary} Suppose that $\F$ is an injective cogenerator, and suppose that the minimum number of elements required to generate the submodule $P \subset A^k$ is equal to $k$ (i.e. suppose $\ell = k$ in our notation).
+If $\ker_\F(P)$ is controllable, then $P$ is not free. \end{corollary} Proof: The cancellation ideal $\frak{i}_k(P)$ is a principal ideal of $A$.
 If $P$ is free, then $\frak{i}_k(P) \neq 0$ by the above proposition.
-Hence, the cancellation variety has dimension $n-1$, and $\ker_\F(P)$ is not controllable by Theorem 2.2 (ii). $\square$\\
+Hence, the cancellation variety has dimension $n-1$, and $\ker_\F(P)$ is not controllable by Theorem 3.2 (ii). $\square$\\